bodom0015/discord-notify-bot/README.md

 For more information and a better walkthrough, see https://twentysix26.github.io/Red-Docs/red_guide_bot_accounts/

-## The Weirdest Part: Add your Bot to the Discord Server
+## The Admin Part: Add your Bot to the Discord Server
 You will need the "Manage Server" permission on the target server to complete this next part.

 Now that you have your Bot User all set up, you should have it's Client ID, Client Secret, and Token.